JrVolt/DJI2Lz/README.md

 For complete support table refer to DroneSupport.md

-Telemetry data heavily different, barely usable to generate graphics.
-Some ~~older~~ drone or firmware (maybe both) have a separate .srt along the .mp4 file.
+~~Telemetry data heavily different, barely usable to generate graphics.~~ Some ~~older~~ drone or firmware (maybe both) have a separate .srt along the .mp4 file.

 **Force unsupported**

-Ok, First of all the overall compatibility won't change
+Overall compatibility won't change
 HOWEVER

-It's now availlable a conversion tool that (force) convert the unsupported telemetry spoofing the missing value.
+It's now availlable a conversion tool that convert the unsupported telemetry.
+`Launcher option 8`
-Spoofed value are set to 0, edit the module if you want.
+Spoofed value are added and set to 0 if missing, edit the module if you want.

 NOTE : In this case you will find A LOTS MORE .png, this time ONE.png=1ftg No need to strech each png to 1 sec.